balena-io/docs/pages/integrations/aws.md

 ![AWS services dashboard](/img/integrations/aws/AWS_IoT.png)

 For more details about the following steps, please check the [AWS Documentation](https://aws.amazon.com/documentation/), and in particular the [AWS IoT Documentation](https://aws.amazon.com/documentation/iot/).
-Most tasks are available both in the web interface, and through the [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/).
+Most tasks are available both in the web interface and through the [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/).

 ### Creating Things